jcreaner92/DatabricksAutomation/README.md

 ---
 ---

-## Create Databricks Service Principal (VS Code Powershell Terminal - No Code Amendments )
+## Create Databricks Service Principal

 **Why**: For those who only need permissions to create resources and interact with the Databricks API (zero trust).